 For select ACPA events, a waiting room may be provided.
-If a waiting room is provided - and a student chooses to stay at school and wait for an event to begin, they are expected to stay in the designated area and remain under staff supervision.
+If a waiting room is provided - and a student chooses to stay at school and wait for an event to begin, they are expected to stay in the designated area, uphold ACPA behavior expectations, values, habits, and remain under staff supervision.

-POLICIES ACPA STUDENT HANDBOOK 2022-2023
+POLICIES ACPA STUDENT HANDBOOK 2023-2024